sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 1. Navigate to *File &gt; Select Windows Image*.
 Browse to your local desktop and select **Install.wim**.
 Catalog file will be created (.clg file) for that specified wim.

-    **TROUBLESHOOT**: Catalog creation may fail due to several reasons.
+    Troubleshoot: Catalog creation may fail due to several reasons.
 Please make sure install.wim has read/write permissions.
 If you continue getting error, make sure correct architecture (x86 or x64) Windows 10 is installed on technician computer.
 If you are creating catalog for x64 Windows 10 image, you are required to use x64 Windows 10 installed on x64 Windows 10 computer.
 Install.wim image and Windows 10 ADK versions must be the same.

 1. Open a sample answer file or create a new one.